 Been there.
 Done that.
 Have multiple T-shirts.

-The easiest reason to say the Red Wings will win the Stanley Cup this spring is because they know every bump and pothole along the way on the grueling road to the Stanley Cup.
+The easiest reason to say the Red Wings will win the Stanley Cup this spring is because they know every bump and pothole along the way on the grueling road to the finals.

 For long stretches this season, the Red Wings appeared to have lost the map, but their struggles were the logical outcropping of transitioning to a younger lineup; one missing the likes of Marian Hossa, Jiri Hudler